-The Common App prompts are general enough that your child can adapt his essay for almost any application.
+The Common App prompts are general enough that your teen can adapt their essay for almost any application, including the Coalition application.

-Understand the prompts In his post on About.com, Allen Grove breaks down each of the five Common App essay prompts.
-Knowing what’s really being asked will help your student determine which one she can address the best.
+Understand the prompts In his post on ThoughtCo., Allen Grove breaks down each of the seven Common App essay prompts.
+Knowing what’s really being asked will help your student determine which one they can address the best.

-Learn what admissions officers expect from the essay Stephanie Jones McCaine, director of admissions at Purchase College, SUNY, wrote this guest post for me about how to approach the essay and what she and her colleagues are looking for when they are reading.
+Learn what admissions officers expect from the essay Stephanie Jones McCaine, former director of admissions at Purchase College, SUNY, wrote this guest post about how to approach the essay and what she and her colleagues are looking for when they are reading.

-Selecting an essay prompt After reviewing and understanding the prompts, your child can pick one.
+Selecting an essay prompt After reviewing and understanding the prompts, your teen can pick one.
 Sometimes it’s hard to decide between two or more.
 I suggest students make notes on the potential prompts to see which allows for the best balance of details and insight.
-The essay should reveal more about your son or daughter than what can be found on the application.
-Let your student try this on her own first, then offer to help if she’s struggling.
+The essay should reveal more about your son or daughter than what can be found on the rest of application.
+Let your student try this on their own first, then offer to help if they’re struggling.